BIDDER TERMS & CONDITIONS

 The Company assumes no liability for damages incurred by the failure or disruption of online Services through any Auction.

 Once you register with the online bidding Service of your choice, the Company will review your bidding and dispute history before approval.
 Providing a credit card to the online bidding Service of your choice may expedite the process.
 Once the registration process is complete, you may then bid online at the Auction for which you have registered.
 You must register for each Auction in which you would like to bid.
 If using an online bidding Service, a Bidder must, in addition to accepting and following the Terms herein outlined, accept and follow the Terms & Conditions set forth by the online bidding Service.
-Following the close of the Auction, Bidders will receive an invoice for any Successful Bid(s), to include the Buyer’s Premium and Sales Tax, which will be due and payable immediately.
+Following the close of the Auction, Bidders will receive an invoice for any Successful Bid(s), including the Buyer’s Premium and Sales Tax, which will be due and payable immediately.

 Pre-bidding may be available through online bidding Services.
 Pre-bidding is subject to the same Terms as those set forth for online bidding.